ZoeAnsari/InferringSNdustwithNN/README.md

  2. To re-train the neural network with a different set of filters (e.g. filter sets of other instruments), change the path for reading the following tabels under '##read the preprocessed data' comment in __init__training.py:<br/>
 'y_data' as the target values<br/>
-'otherfeatures' the other parameters of the simulated SEDs that are not included in the training neither as input nor the target values<br/>
+'otherfeatures' the other parameters of the simulated SEDs that are not included in the training neither as inputs nor the target values<br/>
 'X_mags_cutoff' as the synthetic magnitudes from a set of filters of a desired instrument*.<br/>